 9: Lying: One thing almost every parent wants is for their children to grow up to be honest.
 Republicans are notorious for lying.
 Whether they’re lying about Obamacare, fictional death panels and guillotines, or inventing scary stories about FEMA camps and lizard people, honesty is not something Republicans have developed a reputation for.

 Republicans lie as a matter of policy.
 From lying to kids about sex to lying to their followers about ‘Benghazi,’ distorting the truth is a way of life for the right wing.
-It’s hard to keep track of all the things that Republicans lie about, from trickle down economics to President Obama’s record, even the fact checkers can’t keep up.
+It’s hard to keep track of all the things that Republicans lie about, from trickle down economics to President Obama’s record, not even the fact checkers can’t keep up.

 Here’s a newsflash, even though republicans claim to be the ‘family values party’ (the biggest lie of all?) dishonesty is not a trait that most families value.